 Alabama is one of the few states where cannabis is still completely illegal.
 That might change soon with a bill that is being proposed.
 The bill would allow cannabis to be purchased from dispensaries but only in edible form: a Jello like substance scored for each dose.
-State representative Ed Oliver has said that the Jello will cost more than cannabis sold on the streets, which is true of many states, including Pennsylvania.
+State Representative Ed Oliver has said that the Jello will cost more than cannabis sold on the streets, which is true of many states, including Pennsylvania.

 The state hopes to keep people off of narcotics by having them prescribed these gelatinous cubes of THC.
 Apparently, the product will be very low in THC because it will not cause users to be high.
 This does not sound like it will be therapeutically useful since the high of THC is in most cases part of the therapy.

 Lawmakers in Idaho want to ban the state from legalizing cannabis.
-Being another one of the only states that has not legalized cannabis in any way, it is surrounded by other states that have legalized cannabis for recreational or medical purposes (Washington, Oregon, Nevada, Utah, and Montana).
+Being another one of the only states that have not legalized cannabis in any way, it is surrounded by other states that have legalized cannabis for recreational or medical purposes (Washington, Oregon, Nevada, Utah, and Montana).
 Idaho is moving forward with a proposed constitutional amendment that would bar the state from legalizing cannabis.
 If it passes the state Senate and then the House, it will be voted on in the general election in 2022.
 This is a chance for the state’s citizens to actually vote to ban marijuana from becoming legalized any time in the future.
 However, if cannabis becomes legal on a federal level, which it likely will in the next few years, it will also have to be adopted in Idaho.

 Another state where cannabis has not been legalized is North Carolina, where a group of Cherokee Native Americans are attempting to legalize it for their own tribal lands.
 The Cherokee have tribal sovereignty on their land, meaning they can impose their own marijuana laws even if the state bans its use.
 This has happened before with the Oglala Sioux of North Dakota, who legalized cannabis on their tribal lands last October.